apple patient

 Shared iCloud Photo Library

-iOS 16 adds a new "iCloud Shared Photo Library," which is basically identical to the regular iCloud Photo Library but can be shared with up to five other people.
-Since this is new and has a lot to offer, we have created a separate article about it.
+iOS 16 adds a new "iCloud Shared Photo Library," which is essentially identical to the regular iCloud Photo Library but can be shared with up to five other people.
+Since this is new and has a lot to offer, we've created a separate article about it.

 • iOS 16 “Shared iCloud Photo Library”: Everything you need to know